gazebosim/sdformat/Migration.md

 This document aims to contain similar information to those files but with improved human-readability..

+## libsdformat 14.x to 15.x

+### Additions

+1. **New SDFormat specification version 1.12**
+    + Details about the 1.11 to 1.12 transition are explained below in this same document

 ## libsdformat 13.x to 14.x

 ### Additions